duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Template Groups (required)

-Template groups are presets of templates and `template` `options` that work well together.
+[Template groups](#template-groups) are preset properties for `template` and its `options` that work well together.
 In most cases at least one group will be a good fit for your Instant Answer.

 **We strongly recommend using a template group in your Instant Answer.** Of course, if you cannot use an available template for your Instant Answer, definitely let us know.
 E-mail us at open@duckduckgo.com and we'll help you.
 We may find that a custom template is necessary, and we'll work with you to create an awesome one.
 (Who knows, your idea may inspire the next official template group!)